listenzcc/VideoJS-1/README.md

+# VideoJS-1

+My first attempt to play with video.js.

+I want it to be a video player with collecting functions.

+## Thanks to

+The original code is from following example

-# Video.js Default Skin
+> # Video.js Default Skin
+>

-A Pen created on CodePen.io.
+> A Pen created on CodePen.io.
 Original URL: [https://codepen.io/heff/pen/EarCt](https://codepen.io/heff/pen/EarCt).
+>

-This is the base skin of Video.js that can be modified to make custom skins.
+> This is the base skin of Video.js that can be modified to make custom skins.
+>

-The great thing about Video.js skins is they work in both HTML5 video AND Flash!
+> The great thing about Video.js skins is they work in both HTML5 video AND Flash!